renaissance-publishing/renaissance/content/chapters/19-character-creation-and-advancement.md

 If she gets some Down Time, she can potentially make *dozens of them.*
 Or she could just buy them: with level 4 wealth and good Protocol, she can potentially get a *lot* of Low- or Medium-cost potions before she depletes a wealth dot!

-So, does it make sense that she should spend a scarce, valuable resource like CP to acquire a thing that she might be able to get for free an hour later—especially given that that thing is single-use?
+So, does it make sense that she should spend a scarce, valuable resource like CP to acquire a thing that she might be able to get for free an hour later — especially given that that thing is single-use?
 Probably not!

 At the GM's discretion, players may be allowed to acquire items (or, rarely, features) without paying CP, if there is some *compelling reason* that they are able to do so; this might include an item you could have crafted, or whose cost is much lower than your wealth, or that would likely be provided to you by a guild or organization that you're a member of.

 Players shouldn't attempt to get *large amounts* of items this way.
 (We are deliberately not specifying what the upper-bound for "a large amount" is; if we said that "players shouldn't get more than *k* CP of items without paying CP," then every character will be sure to find one way or another to get *k* CP of items for free.)
-Players also usually shouldn't get expensive (or important) items this way—if a special, magical staff is central to your character concept, you can specify that you constructed it yourself, but you should still pay CP for it (since it's probably a Cost: Major item).
+Players also usually shouldn't get expensive (or important) items this way — if a special, magical staff is central to your character concept, you can specify that you constructed it yourself, but you should still pay CP for it (since it's probably a Cost: Major item).

 </aside>